 Some say bohemian Burleigh is well on its way to becoming the next Byron Bay.
 And given we adore our hip neighbour to the south, that’s one hell of a compliment!
 Burleigh is one of the few beachside precincts with a distinctive hub; with James Street at its heart, a devout cafe and breakfast culture, fashionable retail and weekend markets, all bordered by forested Burleigh Heads National Park.
 It’s a cool coastal pocket with an enriching sense of community and nonchalant vibe.
 What’s not to love?

 These days Burleigh is a culinary hot spot to boot.
 It’s home to ample cafes open ‘til mid arvo and casual late-night eats, but today we’re here to sing praise for the restaurants!
-While there’s plenty of choice and this list could easily be doubled, to help get your next weekend or holiday sorted, here (in no particular order) are eight of the best restaurants in Burleigh.
+While there’s plenty of choice, to help get your next weekend or holiday sorted, here are the best restaurants in Burleigh.

 With a carefully-curated Asian fusion menu of contemporary dishes from Vietnam, Thailand and further afield, this Burleigh beachfront favourite not only offers lust-worthy views across the table but some of the most delish dishes we’ve tucked our knife and fork into.
 Firstly, quality over quantity is the name of the game here, so you won’t leave disappointed after the likes of soft shell crab on betel leaf, Rick’s famous Moreton Bay bug rolls (bucket list material, for sure), twice-cooked duck and massaman curry with pork belly.
 Hot tip?
 Rick Shores’ outdoor walk-in patio seats are all-time for a vino or beer with a view, plus that golden hour around sunset is extra magical, so plan your night accordingly.
 Without question, this is one of the absolute best restaurants in Burleigh, if not the Gold Coast.